bbkane/www.bbkane.com/content/blog/Losing-20-Pounds/index.md

 - Fiber at the start of every meal I can, usually salad or some kind of root vegetable.
 At work they have cafes, so this is easy, and at home I mix spinach with olive or avocado oil, sesame oil and soy sauce for a dressing
 - Skipping most desserts
 - A walk after most meals to help digest everything more smoothly
 - A food journal!
-I'm using (TODO: get name), which is nothing fancy, it just a way to arrange pictures and notes on a timeline.
+I'm using [StoryPad](https://github.com/theachoem/storypad), which is nothing fancy, it just a way to arrange pictures and notes on a timeline.
 I originally planned to use AI to analyze calories, but its been sufficient to take a picture of each meal (which helps me consider portion size), post it, and, at the end of the day, take a picture of my blood sugar that day and think about why it looked the way it did.
 This has helped me practice "mindful eating"
-- I haven't needed to formally count calories
+- I haven't needed to formally count calories.
 - In the last 3 months or so I've started intermittent fasting, restricting food times to between 10AM and 7PM.
 This is not very extreme, but it means I can eat before my gym classes, including the lunch ones.
 - More psychological, but I'm explicitly trying to shift from the mindset of "food is really good, I should enjoy it when I have it" to "being healthy is really good, I will take satisfaction from being trimmer instead of food".
-This is hard for me as I grew up somewhat "competing" for food with my two siblings and developed the habit of grabbing food first without thinking too much as it wouldn't be there if I waited.
+This is hard for me as I grew up somewhat "competing" for food with my two siblings and I developed the habit of grabbing food first without thinking too much as it wouldn't be there if I waited.
+Sometimes I do have unhealthy food and I try really hard to watch my portion size when I decide I really want it anyway.
 - I re-organized our kitchen to make it easier to cook, clearing counter spaces, tossing stuff we were never going to use, getting more shelving, and dividing the fridge into "sections" - leftovers, meats/cheeses, and veggies.

 # Hume Scale